argoproj-archive/docs/content/yaml/argo_tutorial_3_deploy_stateless_mlb_app.md

 ```

 NOTE: This code example does not include the parameter arguments, `commit` and `repo`.
-These are optional because they are specified as special parameters (enclosed with `%%` signs) Argo CLI automatically checks for the repo and the commit associated with the job.
+These are optional because they are specified in the YAML workflow file as special parameters (enclosed with `%%` signs), which Argo automatically checks for the repo and the commit associated with the job.

 <!-- complete command line that includes commit and repo arguments-->
 <!--